Don’t Do a Double-Take: These Moderate Resort Room Categories Are Changing in 2026

 If you’ve been perusing the Walt Disney World website for guest rooms in 2026, they are now available.
 You might, however, notice that some room categories have completely changed.
 Disney announced that they are changing the room categories at the moderate resorts to simplify things and improve the guests’ check-in experience.

-Reading between the lines, this sounds like to set better expectations so you won’t be disappointed and request to be moved after you arrive.
+Reading between the lines, this sounds like it will set better expectations, so you won’t be disappointed and request to be moved after you arrive.
 Don’t get me wrong, I agree with the change.
 If I were booking a deluxe resort that offered a balcony view of a theme park or lake, I would be happy to pay the upgraded price.
 As for the moderates, we always go with the best-priced room or a preferred location when we see a reasonable price.
 At most moderate resorts, your room’s window faces an exterior walkway that other guests use to get to and from their rooms.
 It’s also important to note that moderate resort rooms do not have balconies.

 Moving forward, Disney notes that the main room categories at Disney’s Caribbean Beach, Coronado Springs, Port Orleans French Quarter, and Port Orleans Riverside Resorts will be as follows: